-ThyssenKrupp (OTCMKTS:TKAMY - Get Free Report) last announced its quarterly earnings data on Thursday, May 15th.
-The company reported $0.26 earnings per share for the quarter, missing the consensus estimate of $0.28 by ($0.02).
-ThyssenKrupp had a negative return on equity of 9.70% and a negative net margin of 3.04%.
-The business had revenue of $9.62 billion for the quarter, compared to the consensus estimate of $8.55 billion.
+ThyssenKrupp (OTCMKTS:TKAMY - Get Free Report) last posted its quarterly earnings data on Thursday, May 15th.
+The company reported $0.26 earnings per share (EPS) for the quarter, missing analysts' consensus estimates of $0.28 by ($0.02).
+The business had revenue of $9.62 billion during the quarter, compared to analyst estimates of $8.55 billion.
+ThyssenKrupp had a negative net margin of 3.04% and a negative return on equity of 9.70%.

 (